 - or when it dumps the RAM part during a clean shutdown or by manual flushing

-When a rebuild of some part of an index happens, e.g when some transactions (segments) of a RAM chunk are merged, or when RAM chunk is converted into a disk chunk, or when two disk chunk are merged together the server performs comprehensive iteration over the affected parts and physically exclude deleted documents from all them.
+When a rebuild of some part of a table happens, e.g when some transactions (segments) of a RAM chunk are merged, or when RAM chunk is converted into a disk chunk, or when two disk chunk are merged together the server performs comprehensive iteration over the affected parts and physically exclude deleted documents from all them.
 I.e., if they were in document lists of some words - they are wiped away.
 If it was a unique word - it gets removed completely.

 As a summary: the deletion works in two phases:

 - First, we mark documents as 'deleted' in realtime and suppress them in search results

 - During some operation with an RT table chunk we finally physically wipe the deleted documents for good